Valor-Inc/ValorBot-Images/README.md

 # ValorBot-Images
-Images for Valorbot to be used in #loots-and-deaths
+Images for Valorbot to be used in #raids-and-drops